-For example, we know that water element is very beneficial in the following feng shui areas: East, Southeast and North.
-So, you find the best spot in one (or all!) of these areas and locate your water feature there.
+For example, we know that the water feng shui element is very beneficial in the following bagua areas: East, Southeast, and North.
+So, find the best spot in one (or all!) of these areas and locate your water feature there.

 Now, what if you want to locate a water feature in the South area, for example, or West?
 Would that be bad feng shui?
 No, it will not.
 It will just require a bit more mindfulness, as well as careful planning.